michaeldavidvinc1/customer-sample/README.md

 cd spring-boot-thymeleaf-sample2
 ```

-2. Set Up the Database
+2. Database Setup
-   Using Docker Compose
-   Run the following command to start a MySQL container:
-    ```shell
-    docker-compose up -d
-    ```

-   Manual Setup
-   If you prefer to set up MySQL manually:
-   Create a database named sampledb.
-   Update the database connection details in `src/main/resources/application.yml.`
+   The application uses H2 in-memory database by default, so no additional setup is required.
+   The database configuration can be found in `src/main/resources/application.yml`.

 3. Build and Run the Application

+   **Option 1: Run with Maven**
     ```shell
     mvn clean install
     mvn clean spring-boot:run
     ```

+   **Option 2: Run with Docker**
+    ```shell
+    mvn clean package
+    docker-compose up -d
+    ```

+   When running with Docker, the `customer-photos` directory is mounted as a volume to persist photos outside the
+   container.
+This ensures that uploaded customer photos are accessible from the web application.

    The application will be available at http://localhost:8080.